-Dojo loach or pond loach (Misgurnus anguillicaudatus) is a fish of family Cobitidae, that has been successfully kept in aquaria for many years.
+The Dojo Loach, also known as the Weather Loach or Pond Loach, is a freshwater fish species native to East Asia.
+Dojo loach (Misgurnus anguillicaudatus) is a freshwater fish of family Cobitidae, that has been successfully kept in aquaria for many years.
 Aquarists like the fish for its extraordinary unpretentiousness, peaceful temper and interesting behavior.

 Habitat in the wild

-The fish is endemic to such areas as Siberia, Sakhalin island, Korea, Japan, China, North Vietnam and possibly Laos (as for the latter we don’t know for sure if the fish used to live there initially or it was brought there).
-However, representatives of this kind successfully assimilated to Germany, Spain, Italy, Kazakhstan, Uzbekistan, Turkmenia, Philippines, USA (including Hawaiian Islands), Canada and Australia.
+The dojo loach is endemic to such areas as Siberia, Sakhalin island, Korea, Japan, China, North Vietnam and possibly Laos (as for the latter we don’t know for sure if the fish used to live there initially or it was brought there).
+However, representatives of this kind successfully assimilated to Germany, Spain, Italy, Kazakhstan, Uzbekistan, Turkmenistan, Philippines, USA (including Hawaiian Islands), Canada and Australia.

 Such expansion of area of the fish distribution is a matter of concern since the fish pushes out local fish species from their waters.
 Because of this it is prohibited to import the fish into some countries.
 For example, in England you’ll need a special permission to sale and keep this fish species.

-If there is very little dissolved oxygen in water the fish often swims very close to the water surface, exhales and gasps a new portion of air by making a specific squeak.
+If there is very little dissolved oxygen in water the weather loach often swims very close to the water surface, exhales and gasps a new portion of air by making a specific squeak.

 Waters purity and depth have seasonal pattern and with some periodicity this fish species can swim into the temporary flooded areas.
 During drought season some water dwellers can survive in completely dry ponds and when the water comes back these dwellers get back to life.